 2020 - 2021"Spartan Spirit" PAL Award

 The "Spartan Spirit" award is for a PAL who is committed to the FYE 101: Succeed at the G program, committed to student transition and success at UNCG, and embodies what it means to be a Spartan.
-According to her nominators, Korin is “UNC Greensboro in physical form and is the embodiment of what it means to be a Spartan and is committed to transition programs at UNCG”.
-Words such as “enthusiasm, passion, dedicated, bright, welcoming, love, spunky attitude,” and even her “snazzy Blue and Gold attire” was mentioned.
-One nominator went on to say, “unbeknownst to her, her disposition and Spartan Spirit often served as motivation and encouragement for me to “step up my game” on my difficult days”.
+According to his nominators, Brian “certainly embodies what it means to be a Spartan and is committed to transition programs at UNCG”.
+Words such as “extremely committed, always excited, wanting to help, spirit, encouragement, and character” were mentioned.
+One nominator went on to say, “he works hard to make students feel welcomed, ensure they know about the resources available to them, and maximizes their experience while they are here.”